An exploration of our digital behaviors, the root of compulsivity, the modern ego, and the pros/cons of our digitally connected world.

 We are living in an attention economy, and it's becoming a scarce commodity.

-It's time to take control of our livelihood.
+It's time to take back control of our mind.